Skip to main content Skip to footer site map

 Reasons Long-Term Disability Coverage Can Be Denied

 Like short-term disability, long-term disability can be denied for many reasons.
-Among the most common reasons are:
+Among the most common are:

-- Not providing the insurance company with all the requested medical documentation, such as medical records, prescription records, and results from medical testing
+• Lack of Medical Documentation: Coverage may be denied if the employee does not provide all the requested medical documentation, such as medical records, prescription records, results from medical testing, and a doctor's report detailing the condition.

 Long-Term Disability Insurance Laws

-Employers may offer long-term disability insurance as part of their employee benefits package.
-These policies must follow the Employee Retirement Income Security Act (ERISA) of 1974, which provides safeguards around employee benefits programs, including disability insurance.
+If employers offer long-term disability insurance as part of their employee benefits package, the policies must follow the Employee Retirement Income Security Act (ERISA) of 1974.
+This law provides safeguards around employee benefits programs, including disability insurance.

 Should Employees Get Both Short- and Long-Term Disability Insurance?

-Protect Your Business and Your Team with Short-Term and Long-Term Disability Insurance
+Protect Your Business and Team With Disability Insurance

-Short-term and long-term disability insurance and other voluntary benefits such as dental, vision, and life insurance can offer a crucial safety net and an additional layer of protection that employees can appreciate.
-Explore ways that voluntary benefits can enhance your existing employee benefits offerings.
+Short-term and long-term disability insurance, along with other voluntary benefits, provide a crucial safety net and an additional layer of protection for employees.
+Explore ways that voluntary benefits like dental, vision, and life insurance can enhance your existing employee benefits offerings.

 Tags